ClemSc/OpenKeyMegalothorax/README.md

 ## Contributors name by order of first contribution
 - Clément Schneider

-## List of publications from which the species data where compiled
+## List of publications from which the species data were compiled

 Christian, E. (1998), '<em>Megalothorax sanctistephani</em> sp.n.
 (Insecta: Collembola: Neelidae) from the catacombs of St. Stephen's Cathedral, Vienna', Annalen des Naturhistorischen Museums, Wien 100B, 15–18.